chargeprice/chargeprice-api-docs/imports/tariffs/csv_api.md

-# Import Tariffs: CSV API
+# Import Tariffs: CSV API per EVSE ID

 This documents specifies the API which an EMSP needs to provide in order to have the EMPS's tariffs integrated into Chargeprice.

+If your prices vary by location, this is the right format to exchange data.
+If your prices vary only by charge point operator (=EVSE Party ID), we provide a simpler format that you can check [here](./csv_per_evse_party_api.md).

 ## Verbs